 Energy Innovation Board

-This new Board is chaired by Sir Mark Walport, the Government’s Chief Scientific Advisor, and attended by senior civil servants across BEIS, Innovate UK, Research Councils, DCLG, Defra, DfID, DfT, Ofgem, and with HMT as observers.
+This new Board was Chaired by Sir Mark Walport, the Government’s former Chief Scientific Advisor, and is currently Chaired by Professor Chris Whitty and attended by senior civil servants across BEIS, Innovate UK, Research Councils, DCLG, Defra, DfID, DfT, Ofgem, and with HMT as observers.

 Published: 30 October 2016

 - Link to new Green finance page added